 Where to park?
 Enter Ein Karem parking lot or Ma'ale HaBustan Street into Waze.

 Where to park?
-At the end of Yehoshua Yavin Street, right next to the intersection with Niot Street.
+At the end of Yehoshua Yavin Street, right next to the intersection with Nayot Street.
 If you want to come from the direction of the Israel Museum, you can simply visit the museum and combine it with a short walk in the natural forest and enjoy the almond blossoms.

-Emek HaArazim and Lifta: Emek HaArazim is located at the entrance to Jerusalem and offers walking trails approximately 8 km long (round trip) along the Sorek Stream promenade, surrounded by terraces, almond blossoms, and the slopes of the abandoned Arab village of Lifta.
+Emek HaArazim is located at the entrance to Jerusalem and offers walking trails approximately 8 km long (round trip) along the Sorek spring, surrounded by terraces, almond blossoms, and the slopes of the abandoned Arab village of Lifta.
 There are picnic tables, playgrounds for children, bike trails, and more.
-So if you arrive on Friday, we recommend visiting restaurants that will leave you wanting more: Aloro Restaurant at Beit Yellin with its delicious pastries, or visit Derech HaGafen Restaurant for an excellent breakfast or lunch... a little more traditional.
+If you arrive on a Friday, we recommend you visit one of these restaurants before or after; Alloro Restaurant at Beit Yellin with its delicious pastries, or visit Derech HaGafen Restaurant for an excellent breakfast or lunch... a little more traditional.
 Reservations are required at Derech HaGafen.
-At Aloro, we recommend arriving early.
-If you arrive around 10 a.m. when the sun is out, you can expect to wait in line for a while.
+At Alloro, we recommend arriving early.
+If you arrive at around 10 am you might have to wait 20-40mins inline to enter.

 Where to park?
 Enter Emek HaArazim parking lot into Waze.
 There is parking at the start of the sandstone trail.
 If you want to start the trail near the Beit Zayit dam, enter “Beit Zayit Reservoir” into Waze.